 Short Treks Around Kathmandu

-If you’re based in Kathmandu but want a quick break in nature, the short treks around the city are perfect.
+If you're based in Kathmandu but want a quick break in Nature, the short treks around the city are perfect.
 Places like Shivapuri and Chisapani offer peaceful trails through forests and traditional villages just a couple of hours away.
-It’s a refreshing way to experience Nepal’s countryside without traveling far.
+It's a refreshing way to experience Nepal's countryside without traveling far.

 Poon Hill Trek

-Poon Hill is one of those treks everyone talks about — and for good reason.
-It’s a short journey that rewards you with some of the best sunrise views over the Annapurna and Dhaulagiri ranges.
-Along the way, you’ll pass small villages and dense forests, making it a beautiful, varied trek.
+Poon Hill is one of those treks everyone talks about, and for good reason.
+It's a short journey that rewards you with some of the best sunrise views over the Annapurna and Dhaulagiri ranges.
+Along the way, you'll pass small villages and dense forests, making it a beautiful, varied trek.
+It's a favorite among those looking for classic mountain views without spending weeks on the trail.
+This trek perfectly captures the spirit of Nepal's short treks, with incredible sights packed into just a few days.

 Annapurna Luxury Trekking